 The group environment really helped me, too.
 For the first time, I was surrounded by people who knew how it felt to struggle with their weight.
 Checking in with everyone each week has been invaluable and I’ve learned so much from everyone.
-I attend virtually now that we’re in lockdown, which is great and helps keep me on track.
+Even while were were in lockdown, I attended the virtual groups on Zoom, which helped me to stay on track during a difficult time.
 I couldn’t be without my group.

 A healthy future

 Years of being overweight took its toll on my knees, and I used to take daily medication to manage the pain.
 I’ll still need a knee replacement at some stage, but I’ve certainly delayed the inevitable and made the operation itself more likely to be successful.
 When I was 37st, my doctor told me it was too risky for me to have surgery because calculating the anaesthetic needed for someone my size was so tricky.